maelstrom-software/maelstrom/doc/book/src/cargo-maelstrom/spec/default.md

 # Default Configuration

-If there is no `maelstrom-test.toml` in the workspace root, then `cargo-maelstrom` will run with the following defaults:
+If there is no `cargo-maelstrom.toml` in the workspace root, then `cargo-maelstrom` will run with the following defaults:

 ```toml